Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Proof of main theorems

-In order to show that $\frk X_{\op{zip}}$ and $\wt{\frk X}$ are equivalent as elements of $\BB M_\infty^{\op{GHPU}}$, it remains only to show that the map $f_{\op{zip}}$ of Proposition~\ref{prop-zip-map} does not decrease distances.
+In this subsection we will conclude the proof of Theorem~\ref{thm-saw-conv-wedge} by showing that $\wt{\frk X} = \frk X_{\op{zip}}$ as elements of $\BB M_\infty^{\op{GHPU}}$.
+In order to prove this, it remains only to show that the map $f_{\op{zip}}$ of Proposition~\ref{prop-zip-map} does not decrease distances.
 This will be accomplished using the results of Section~\ref{sec-geodesic-properties}.
 We first use Proposition~\ref{prop-lipschitz-path} to show that $f_{\op{zip}}^{-1}$ is a.s.\ Lipschitz with a \emph{deterministic} Lipschitz constant.